hannosch/experimental.atrefspeedup/README.txt

 Introduction
 ============

+*Note: This code has been merged into Products.Archetypes and will be part of any Plone 4.1 and later release.*

 At the heart of the Archetypes reference engine is the reference_catalog.
 This is a set of catalog indexes used to perform the actual query lookups.